redhat-ai-dev/ai-lab-template/templates/codegen/content/docs/index.md

 The source code for your application can be found in [${{ values.srcRepoURL }} ](${{ values.srcRepoURL }} ).

-The gitops repository, which contains the kubernetes manifests for the application can be found in [${{ values.repoURL }} ](${{ values.repoURL }} ).
+The GitOps repository, which contains the Kubernetes manifests for the application can be found in [${{ values.repoURL }} ](${{ values.repoURL }} ).

 ## Application namespaces

-The default application will be found in the namespace: **`${{ values.namespace }}`**.
+The default application is found in the namespace: **`${{ values.namespace }}`**.
 Applications can be deployed into their own unique namespace or multiple software templates can generate numerous applications into the same namespace.